everx-labs/ever-overlay/README.md

 ## About

-Implementation of Overlay Protocol (RLDP) in safe Rust.
-Overlay is a protocol that runs on top of ADNL UDP, which is responsible for dividing a single network into additional subnetworks (overlays).
+Implementation of Overlay protocol in safe Rust.
+Overlay protocol runs on top of ADNL UDP, and it is responsible for dividing a single network into additional subnetworks (overlays).
 Overlays can be both public, to which anyone can connect, and private, where additional credentials is needed for entry, known only to a certain amount of participants.

 ## Getting Started